velocity-labs/velocitylabs.io/_posts/2018-06-04-easily-generate-test-files-of-any-size.md

 ---
 author_id: 1
 excerpt:
-  Finding files of a correct size to test with doesn't have to be hard.
+  Anyone who has implemented file uploads, with file size validations, knows how annoying it is to test.
+As Chris shows, creating files of a correct size can be fast and easy.
 layout: post
 published: true
 tags: